 You can't deduct the miles you drive from home to work and back again.
 But you can deduct the cost of going from your place of business to visit a customer, to go to the bank or to meet with your accountant.
 These all contribute to your business mileage.

 The IRS allows you to use either the standard mileage rate or actual expenses to calculate the amount of the deduction.
 As a general rule, you would use the standard mileage rate deduction if you operate a smaller, economical vehicle that gets high gas mileage with low operating costs.
 But the actual cost method will probably give you a higher deduction if you have a vehicle with higher operating costs, such as low gas mileage and expensive tires.

 For simplicity, the IRS establishes a standard mileage rate each year that can be used to calculate the deduction for business-related use of a vehicle.
 The standard mileage rate for tax year 2022 is 58.5 cents per mile.
 This is up from 56 cents per mile for tax year 2021.

 The IRS has the following conditions to use the standard mileage rate.
 You cannot:

 - Operate five are more cars at the same time, as with a fleet of vehicles

 - Use a depreciation method other than straight-line.

 - Claim a special depreciation allowance.

-For instance, if you drove your car last year 14,600 miles for business purposes, your deduction would be:
+If you drove your car 15,000 miles last year (2021) for business purposes, your deduction would be: